uchange/ulangel/README.md

   tensor([5.0000e+00, 2.0000e+00, 1.0000e+01, 4.0000e+00]))
 ```

-For a text classifier, its dataset is a little bit different.
+* `ulangel.data.data_packer.TextClassificationDataset`: For a text classifier, its dataset is a little bit different.
 The input is still the same, but the output is an integer representing the corresponding class label.
 In this case, we use TextClassificationDataset which inherits the pytorch dataset `torch.utils.data.Dataset`.
 ```python
   import numpy as np
   from ulangel.data.data_packer import TextClassificationDataset